 SmartSAVER makes it easier for you to start an RESP and receive the Canada Learning Bond by only working with RESP providers who provide the most flexible kind of plan: an individual RESP that has: No account set-up, enrolment or annual fee; and No minimum contribution requirement.

-So the service helps lower-income families with kids at least have access to the CLB funds available to them, without having to make any deposits, which sounds like a good idea (to me).
-Even if the families could spare $10 a pay to put money into this, there would be a great deal more money available, to allow their kids to have a choice to go to post-secondary schooling or not.
+The service helps lower-income families with kids have access to the CLB funds available to them and they don’t have to make any deposits.
+I like this idea.
+If the families could spare $10 a pay to put money into this, there would be a great deal more money available, to allow their kids to go to post-secondary schooling or not.
 If the family is unable to put any money into the account, they will continue to accumulate funds, from the CLB.

 The program has been running as a pilot in Toronto, so this is an expansion on that initial start up project.
 Many interesting things were learned from that program including the fact that many bank branches and their representatives were not even aware of the CLB (I can attest to that problem, I ran into it myself at my local TD Branch).